justinh-rahb/CoffeeBot/README.md

 7. Reload the systemd daemon with `sudo systemctl daemon-reload`
 8. Launch the bot with `sudo systemctl start coffeebot.service`

+## Never Lose Your Coffee Again!
-That's it!
-Your coffee machine monitoring system should be up and running, so your coworkers won't have to remind you to get your cup anymore, and you can enjoy your coffee while it's still hot.
+Your coffee machine monitoring system should be up and running, so your co-workers won't have to remind you to get your cup anymore, and you can enjoy your coffee while it's still hot.

+## License
+This project is open sourced under the MIT license.
+See the [LICENSE](LICENSE) file for more info.